raulpenaguiao/hanabi-ai/README.md

 * Each player count (2, 3, 4, 5) should be trained separately.
 * The game engine is fully custom—no external environments used.
-* Agents use GRUs or LSTMs to track memory of previous moves.
+* Agents use GRUs to track memory of previous moves.

 ---